a-martyn/resnet/README.md

 `main.ipynb` in this repo is a jupyter notebook that runs the all experiments reported here end-to-end.
 The trained models that achieved the highest test error for each experiment are provided in `./pretrained`.
 The experiment results are provided in full as .csvs in `./results`.

-## Training results from the original paper
+## Results from the original paper

 ![Figure 6.](./assets/fig6.png)

 Figure 6. (from original paper) Training on CIFAR-10.
 Dashed lines denote training error, and bold lines denote testing error. **Left**: plain networks.
 The error of plain-110 is higher than 60% and not displayed. **Right**: ResNets.

-## Training results from this implementation
+## Results from this implementation

 ![Figure 6.
 Recreation](./assets/fig6_recreation.png)